-We are incredibly proud to announce that John Birks, Co-founder of 2B Technologies, has received an award from the Future of Life Institute for his role in discovering and communicating the climatic effects of nuclear war, i.e., “nuclear winter.”
+We are incredibly proud to announce that John Birks, Co-founder of 2B Technologies, has received an award from the Future of Life Institute for discovering and communicating the climatic effects of nuclear war, i.e., “nuclear winter.”

 John’s paper, co-authored with Paul Crutzen and published in 1982 in Ambio, was the first to show how widespread fires from nuclear weapons would generate enough smoke to significantly block sunlight for many weeks, triggering worldwide famine through its effects on agriculture.
-“The Atmosphere After a Nuclear War: Twilight at Noon” was a catalyst for international research on the topic, leading to the popularized term “nuclear
+“The Atmosphere After a Nuclear War: Twilight at Noon” was a catalyst for international research, leading to the popularized term “nuclear

 World leaders in the late 1980s, notably Ronald Reagan and Mikhail Gorbachev, understood that even a limited-scale nuclear war would devastate the entire planet.
 This work is widely credited for ending the nuclear arms race, and many believe it helped prevent a nuclear war between the Soviet Union and the United States.